ianan/demreg/README.md

 * Python version based off of [idl/](https://github.com/ianan/demreg/tree/master/idl) which again can take any data format and any instrument, in [python/](https://github.com/ianan/demreg/tree/master/python)

 The two sswidl versions should give similar results but the mapping version will be quicker.

+Versions of the idl versions of code here are the most up to date, including bug and typo fixes.